-A few months ago Corona was a word meaning Cerveza.
-Now it is a synonym for fear.
+A few months ago the concept of social distancing, corona, and everyone wearing masks was a foreign thing.
+Now it is not only a “reality”, but one that is being actively pushed for normalization.
 And as this has swept through our consciousness, so has the practice of wearing masks.
 Which has gone from being illegal within some cities, to mandated nearly everywhere.

 Anything to cover our faces as the “proper” facemasks are to be saved for the hospitals and their shortages.
 Except it's only the most expensive which would provide an actual seal.
 Are we wearing these to protect others from ourselves or to keep ourselves 'clean'?
 The sentiments seem to keep changing.